 Job seekers are divided when it comes to video interviews.
-57% of candidates said that they prefer live video interviews, while 34% prefer in-person interviews and ONLY 9% prefer one-way pre-record video assessment tools
+57% of candidates said that they prefer live video interviews, while 34% prefer in-person interviews and ONLY 9% prefer one-way pre-recorded video assessment tools.

-The good news is that most of your competitors are terrible at video interviews (yes, even if they prefer this type of interview, it doesn’t mean they are good at it).
+The good news is that most other candidates are terrible at video interviews (yes, even if they prefer this type of interview, it doesn’t mean they are good at it).
 Sadly, the bad news is that you are likely in the same boat.

-But here is the thing – you shouldn’t be.
+But here’s the thing – you shouldn’t be.
 Even though the ability to shine in a video interview requires some skills and savvy beyond basic job interview best practices it doesn’t mean you cannot master it.

 In this guide, we’ll explain how to properly prepare for a video interview to give you the best chance possible.

-Before we share our tips to ace your next video interview, let’s talk for a moment about basics.
+Before we share our video interview tips, let’s talk for a moment about basics.